It’s Friday Night and You’re in Cancún

 Nope.
 Cancún’s reputation is spot-on.
 Spread out for 22 kilometers along a narrow spit of land between a lagoon and the Caribbean, the city’s Zona Hotelera is just one American-oriented establishment after the other.
 Bubba Gump Shrimp Company.
 Coco Bongo’s.
 The Playboy Casino.
 Hooter’s.
 And we got to see all of it, since our hotel (the Westin Resort and Spa) was on the far southern end of the strip.
 The taxi ride from the bus station took ages, and by the time we had checked into our room, we were already disillusioned with Cancún.

 We went down to the hotel pool, ordered some lunch, pulled out our guidebook, and began to make plans for the day.
-But a drunken redneck at the bar was bragging loud about his gun collection, and it was hard to concentrate.
+But there was a drunken redneck at the bar loudly bragging about his gun collection, and it was hard to concentrate.
 He ordered a shot of tequila, and then continued into a rant about how he wouldn’t want to be in San Francisco during Armageddon because, you know.
 I grumbled and returned to my book.

 But what was this stress?
 Why was I leafing through a guidebook?
 It was Friday afternoon and we were in Cancún!
-The yahoo at the bar was obnoxious, yes, but he was laughing and enjoying himself… experiencing Cancún the way you’re supposed to.
+The yahoo at the bar was obnoxious, yes, but he was laughing and enjoying himself… experiencing Cancún the way one is meant to.
 I looked over at him again, this time with something bordering on admiration.
 “You, my sloshy friend, are wiser than you know”.

 Fifteen minutes later, Jürgen and I were on stools in Margaritaville.
 An hour after that, Señor Frog’s.